← Back to Blog

 Real-world coding performance doesn't always match marketing claims.
 Here's how the models stack up on standardized coding benchmarks in early 2026:

-The key insight: DeepSeek V3 delivers 94% of Opus's HumanEval+ score at 1.5% of the cost.
-For standard coding tasks, it's the efficiency champion.
+The key insight: DeepSeek V4 Flash delivers 94% of Opus's HumanEval+ score at 0.4% of the cost, while DeepSeek V4 Pro tops SWE-Bench Verified at $3.48/M output.
+For standard coding tasks, V4 Flash is the efficiency champion; for premium coding below flagship prices, V4 Pro is unmatched.

 Language-Specific Recommendations